 The rateable value of your property will be shown on the front of your bill.
 The rateable value broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-For the 2010 rating list this date was set at 1 April 2008.
-For the revaluation that comes into effect on 1 April 2017, this date was set at 1 April 2015.
+For the 2017 rating list this date was set at 1 April 2015.
+For the revaluation that came into effect on 1 April 2023, this date was set at 1 April 2021.

 The Valuation Officer has to maintain the list and may alter the value if he or she believes that the circumstances of the property have changed.
 The ratepayer (and certain others who have an interest in the property) can also appeal against the rateable value shown in the list if they believe it is wrong.

 Revaluation - 2023 Rating List

 All rateable values are reassessed at a general revaluation.
 The 2023 revaluation takes effect from 1 April 2023.
 Revaluations make sure that each ratepayer pays their fair contribution and no more, by ensuring that the share of the national rates bill paid by any one ratepayer reflects changes over time in the value of their property relative to others.
 Revaluation does not raise extra money for Government.

 Business rates - check your rateable value